The Growth & Effects of Cyberbullying

 Cyberbullying in Social Media

 Social media is potentially the hot-bed of this list for cyberbullying activities.
 The ease for a bully to log into Twitter, post a harassing tweet at or about a victim, and log out is almost unfathomably simple.
 Twitter is not the only platform of choice for cyberbullies.
 Facebook, Instagram, and Snapchat are all accessible, connects large numbers of people, and can even allow for a level of anonymity.

-However, forensic software has come a long way in regards to supporting social media investigations.
+However, digital forensics software has come a long way in regards to supporting social media investigations.
 Various tools used by examiners have the capability to preserve certain web pages which may include posts, comments, or messages that are directed at a victim.
 Internet history from a computer can be reviewed for evidence relating to social media as well, providing an additional avenue for evidence collection.
 It is even possible to preserve and trace posts or messages that were made by the bully in an effort to remain anonymous.

 Cyberbullying in Text and Chat Messaging

 Cyberbullying activities are far from being exclusive to computers.
 It is estimated that 96% of Americans own a cellular device of some kind and a large majority of that number are smartphone devices (think the newest iPhone or Samsung Galaxy).
 Cellular texts and chats are the preferred method of communication among younger individuals.
 Not only is a device’s main text functionality being utilized, but also 3rd party applications can be downloaded to augment chat communications.

 Getting to the Digital Evidence